RaidenShogun/zzd/README.md

 1. history can be deleted by any user in the chatroom, but others still can see.
 1. history data is stored in db and can only be deleted by site administrator.

+***

+#### others

+1. I learned the core part of django from this source https://www.youtube.com/watch?v=UmljXZIypDc&list=PLLtIxaRk6P3JRiiW1SAV2BLhuuSSCULRn which I highly recommend if you haven't seen it.
+1. this repo only has two models and templates as demo, does not include the zzd core project, is used for integrated development corporation.